tchase56/github_copilot_demo/readme.md

-# Github Copilot Features
+# Github Copilot (Accelerating Coding Efficiency)

 ## Summary

-GitHub Copilot is an AI-powered coding assistant integrated into Visual Studio Code.
-It provides code suggestions, explanations, and automated implementations based on natural language prompts and existing code context.
+GitHub Copilot is an AI-powered coding assistant integrated into Visual Studio Code (and many other IDEs).
+It provides code suggestions, explanations, and automated coding based on natural language prompts and existing code context.
 Copilot has been trained on public code repositories and can assist with most programming languages and frameworks.
+Utilization of Github Copilot can increase your coding efficiency dramatically.

 ## Setup